Sequential Elimination and Union Shapley Value for Group Assessment in Coalitional Games: Class of synergy semivalues

-In this section, we define a dual approach to semivalues proposed in \cref{section:semivalues}.
+In this section, we take a different perspective on group values.

-To explain this idea, consider an additive game $(N,v)$, i.e., a game in which there is no profit of cooperation and the worth of every coalition is simply the sum of worth of players working alone: $v(S) = \sum_{i \in S} v(\{i\})$ for every $S \subseteq N$.
-The Shapley value of each player is equal to her singleton worth: $SV_i(N,v) = v(\{i\})$ and based on the Dummy Player axiom, satisfied by all semivalues, the value of every larger group $S$ is equal to its worth: $\varphi_S(N,v) = v(S)$.
-However, one can argue that the \emph{synergy} of group $S$ is zero and, in fact, its dividend is indeed equal to zero.
+To explain the idea, consider an additive game $(N,v)$, i.e., a game in which there is no profit from cooperation and the worth of every coalition is simply the sum of worth of players working alone: $v(S) = \sum_{i \in S} v(\{i\})$ for every $S \subseteq N$.
+The Shapley value of each player is equal to her singleton worth: $SV_i(N,v) = v(\{i\})$ and based on the Dummy Player axiom, satisfied by all group semivalues, the value of every larger group $S$ is equal to its worth: $\varphi_S(N,v) = v(S)$.
+However, one can argue that the \emph{synergy} of group $S$ is zero.
+In fact, its dividend as well as the Interaction Index are zero.

 To capture this, we use Dummifying Player, proposed by \citet{Grabisch:Roubens:1999} (under the name of Dummy Player) that states the value of every non-singleton group that contains a dummy player is zero, and the value of a dummy player is equal to her singleton value.